 "It's all right," she said reassuringly.
 "They're better."
-She wandered restlessly about the room, looking at the photographs, then sat down at the piano and touched the keys.
-The clock on the mantelpiece chimed the half-hour.
+She wandered restlessly about the room, looking at the photographs.
+"What a lot of girls you seem to know, Freddie.
+Are these all the ones you've loved and lost?"
+She sat down at the piano and touched the keys.
+The clock on the mantelpiece chimed the half hour.
 "I wish to goodness they would arrive," she said.
 "They'll be here pretty soon, I expect."
 "It's rather awful," said Jill, "to think of Lady Underhill racing all the way from Mentone to Paris and from Paris to Calais and from Calais to Dover and from Dover to London simply to inspect me.
 You can't wonder I'm nervous, Freddie."
 The eye-glass dropped from Freddie's eye.